Natural Aids for Uric Acid and Gout

 - 1 cup of boiling water (250 ml)

 Cayenne pepper has numerous anti-inflammatory properties, so it’s a good option for treating joint pain when high levels of uric acid are present.
-Remember to only consume a small amount because it can increase the body temperature.
+Remember to only consume a small amount because it can increase your body temperature.

 - 1 handful of alfalfa